maddinkunze/handcode/README.md

 For building this project you need to do the following:

-### Windows

-You should be simply able to run the `build.bat` script provided in the `build` subdirectory.
-Besides the libraries you installed for the project you need to install the required build libraries such as [cx_Freeze](https://cx-freeze.readthedocs.io/en/stable/).
-You can install all needed libraries using `uv sync --extra build --extra recommended`.
-Note, that you have to change the `--extra recommended` flag to reflect which models you want to include in your release (see [models](#models) for more information).
+1. `uv sync --extra build --extra recommended` (you can change `--extra recommended` to whatever models you want to include in your build; see [models](#models) for more info)

-For completeness, here is a complete rundown of what you need to do, to build HandCode for Windows:
-1. Follow instructions for installation (source code); verify that the program starts and works without problems
-2. Make sure, you are at the project root: `cd C:\path\to\handcode`
-3. Install build requirements: `uv sync --extra build --extra recommended` (optional, if you have already installed the build tools into your venv)
-4. Start the build process: `uv run build\build_win.py` (this will take some time)
-5. Follow the instructions during the build, they are required to minimize the build size
-6. Optional: Package the built folder (located within `dist`) into a single zip file for distribution

-The provided script ([`build.bat`](build/build.bat)) will do the following:
-1. Build and bundle the software to the best of cx_Freeze's capabilities, see [cx_Freezes documentation](https://cx-freeze.readthedocs.io/en/stable/) and my [`build/setup.py`](build/setup.py) script for more information
-2. Remove unneccessary files, especially library data, demos, tests, duplicate files and folders, such as pycache folders.
-3. It starts the program, tracks which files are actually accessed and removes files that are not accessed by the exported binary.
-4. Finally, it compresses large files using lzma.
-5. Steps 2-4 (see [`build/finish.py`](build/finish.py)) are not strictly necessary but it reduces the package size from initially ~600-800MB to 130MB (still very big but meh)

-### Other
+2. `uv run build/build.py`
+3. After the build process, the resulting file should be located at `build/dist/handcode-<platform>-<version>(.<ext>)`

+> [!WARNING]
+> Only build this project after verifying that you can run the project (i.e. `uv run src/main.py`).

+Building a HandCode release is tested on the following platforms:
+ - Windows (specifically Windows 10 on an amd64/x86_46 architecture)
+ - macOS (specifically macOS 15.5 on an arm64 architecture)

-I have not tested nor built this project on other platforms then mentioned.
-If you managed to build it for another platform, feel free to share your steps and code modifications.
+I have not tested nor built this project on other platforms than mentioned.
+If you have managed to build it for another platform, feel free to share your steps and code modifications.

-In general, you will have to install all dependencies using `uv sync --extra build --extra recommended` (you can replace the second `--extra recommended` with the dependencies for your choice of [models](#models)) followed by `uv run build/build.py`.
-Take a look into the `build/build_*.py` files to get an idea of how the program is built on each platform and adapt it to your needs.
+In general, you will have to install all dependencies using `uv sync --extra build --extra recommended` followed by `uv run build/build.py`.
+Take a look into the `build/build_*.py` files to get an idea of how the program is built on each platform and adapt it or create a new build configuration according to your needs.

 ## Attributions